bertofurth/Seagate-Central-Debian/README.md

     apt-get -y install systemd-timesyncd
     timedatectl set-ntp yes

-#### Make sure the swap partition is working
+#### Activate the swap partition
 By default, the swap partition on a Seagate Central is formatted to work with the native 64K page kernel.
 This is not compatible with the 4K page kernel used in Debian.

-To reconfigure the swap space issue the following commands.
+To reconfigure and activate the swap partition, issue the following commands.

     /sbin/mkswap /dev/sda6
     /sbin/swapon /dev/sda6